abbyonstott/StormScript/README.md

-core/ | The core StormScript files | `sts.cpp`: file input, reading, errors. `parse.cpp`: The parser and interpreter. `stsclasses.h`: all classes needed for StormScript development. stream/ | Files that deal with the console. | `stsstream.cpp`: if statements and `sys`. `io.cpp`: `print` and `in` commands classes/ | Files that deal with classes. | `dectype.cpp`: class declaration values/ | Files that deal with variables and functions. | `stsdec.cpp`: Lets you declare variables. `man.cpp`: lets you manipulate variables libraries/ | StormScript test libraries. | This folder contains three test libraries that all print `Hello, world!`. tests/ | Files that allow you to test StormScript | `test.py`: compiles stormscript and runs `example.sts`. `example.sts`: The file where features are tested.
-There are also various other tests release/ | Compiled versions of libraries | `package.sh`: shell script that compiles StormScript and its libraries for Linux and Windows and compresses the folders for release. `package.py`: Python file that parses paths and sends it to `package.sh`
+core/ | The core StormScript files | `sts.cpp`: file input, reading, errors. `parse.cpp`: The parser and interpreter. `stsclasses.h`: all classes needed for StormScript development. stream/ | Files that deal with the console. | `stsstream.cpp`: if statements and `sys`. `io.cpp`: `print` and `in` commands classes/ | Files that deal with classes. | `dectype.cpp`: class declaration values/ | Files that deal with variables and functions. | `stsdec.cpp`: Lets you declare variables. `man.cpp`: lets you manipulate variables
+tests/ | Files that allow you to test StormScript | `test.py`: compiles stormscript and runs `example.sts`. `example.sts`: The file where features are tested.
+There are also various other tests